 If you want to know how to reset Windows 11 network settings, we might be able to help you.
 After trying different configurations with your network devices, you no longer understand anything.
 By changing the IP address, subnet mask, gateway, DNS, and other parameters, you forgot the original settings.
 As a result, you can no longer connect to your router, let alone your VPN.
 As if that weren’t enough, the internet doesn’t work.
 At this point, you’ve taken another computer and searched the web for a way to reset the network.
 So much so that you ended up down here.

 In Windows 11, the user may encounter WiFi or Ethernet connection issues.
 Problems can be with Internet access, in particular, if you use a laptop with WiFi or an Ethernet LAN over a wire.
 If you reset the network to default in Windows 11, the network and access problem can be resolved in a few minutes.

 Reset Network in Windows 11 to Fix WiFi Issues

 - Go to Settings > Network & Internet.

 - Now go to Advanced Network Settings on the right.

 - Next select “Reset Network” > “Reset Now”.

 Immediately and automatically, Windows 11 will restart.
-Wait for it to restart.
-Finally, log in and check the connection.
-At this point, you should see the Ethernet or Wi-Fi icon on the toolbar with no warnings.
+Please wait for it to restart.
+Finally, login and check the connection.
+At this point, you should see the Ethernet or WiFi icon on the toolbar with no warnings.
 Hence, you should be able to browse the internet.
-If so, great, double-check your network device drivers and you’re good to go.
+If so, great; double-check your network device drivers, and you’re good to go.
 If not, please check your modem router settings and try again.